-14.4.2.
+12.4.2.
 Background

 Knowledge Artifacts are computable representations of Clinical Decision Support (CDS) knowledge.
 They consist of clinical statements and orders within a framework of structured clinical documentation.
 Terminology artifacts in this context are developed to represent the clinical assertions and their values and are composed of standard clinical terminologies.
-The prioritized terminologies for the representation are SOLOR terminologies (SNOMED CT, RxNorm and LOINC) in alignment with the recommendations and requirements by the Office of the National Coordinator for Health Information Technology (ONC) and the VA - Department of Defense (DoD) Interagency Program Office (IPO).
+The prioritized terminologies for the representation are SOLOR terminologies (SNOMED CT, LOINC and RxNorm) in alignment with the recommendations and requirements by the Office of the National Coordinator for Health Information Technology (ONC) and the VA - Department of Defense (DoD) Interagency Program Office (IPO).
 This section will describe each of the terminology artifact components and provide guidelines for modeling the values of these components.
 These guidelines are under development and remain subject to change as a result of the need to develop a consistent terminology model and coding strategy.

-14.4.3.
+12.4.3.
 KNART Types and Structure

-Four types of KNARTs are described in the HL7 KNART Specification3):
+Four types of KNARTs have been developed for the VA KNART Project: